Idukki

 Where to place shoppable video on your store for maximum lift

-Brands tend to place shoppable video wherever it is easiest to drop in, then judge the feature by that placement.
+Brands tend to drop shoppable video wherever it is easiest to install, then judge the whole feature by that one placement.
 That is backwards.
-Decide what each surface is for, place accordingly, and measure each one on its own job.
+Decide what each surface is for, place accordingly, and grade each one on its own job.
+The format choice underneath this is covered in shoppable video vs traditional product video.

-The PDP is where doubt peaks and the decision is made, so it is the highest-leverage placement.
-A shoppable video here, ideally a real customer using the product, answers the motion and scale doubts a photo cannot, with add-to-cart one tap away.
-If you do only one placement, do this one.
+The PDP is where doubt peaks and the decision gets made, which makes it the highest-leverage placement on the store.
+A shoppable video here (ideally a real customer using the product) answers the motion and scale questions a photo cannot, with add-to-cart one tap away.
+If you only ever ship one placement, ship this one.

 Engagement and conversion by video format (vs static product photo baseline)